 Tensoft Revenue Lens Solution Consultant Jason Ochipa, CPA discussed this in his blog post “Revenue Recognition: Five-Step Model.”
 For more insight into how the Tensoft’s revenue recognition solution, Tensoft Revenue Lens, supports the five-step method under ASC 606, we’ve created this brief (4 minutes) video:

-If you’re interested in learning more about how Tensoft Revenue Lens can help you with ASC 606, please be sure to register for our upcoming webcast on Nov.
-14, “ASC 606: Understanding Contract Modifications and Variable Consideration.”
-You can even earn a free CPE credit for attending!
-For a preview, agenda, registration and all other details, just click here.
+If you’re interested in learning more about how Tensoft Revenue Lens can help you with ASC 606, please view this recording on “ASC 606: Understanding Contract Modifications and Variable Consideration” webcast.